At Centennial High School I teach Discovery during hexters 1, 3, and 5. During hexters 2, 4, and 6, I am in the Deans office.

 I love working at CHS because of the high relationships, quality education, and skill that students and staff use.

-Outside of school, I love hiking with my dog, playing music with my family, riding my bike, playing basketball, and spending time with my friends.
+Outside of school, I love playing with my daighter, running with my dog, playing music with my family, riding my bike, playing basketball, and spending time with my friends.

 Use your skills and never give up.